jmgustasson/semanticky/jarvis_gpt/README.md

 The actual JSON framework and bootstrap are in the "Reincarnating" document.
 It's very easy to load it up and go.
 You will probably want to edit the JSON in that document to change my name to yours.
 Also, I refer to ChatGPT as "Sal"... if you don't like that, you can change it as well.

 WAIT...
 WHAT'S IT DO?

 Long story... after a frustrating year or so of using ChatGPT (from 3.5 onward), I finally asked it to help me create a operational framework that would stabilize its meandering ways.
-This began in the early fall of 2024.
+This effort began in the early fall of 2024.
 After many MANY sessions of trial and error, I finally got what I wanted: a nice, stable chatbot that was more behaved and tuned to my preferences.
 See the "Reincarnating" guide for instructions on how to load it.

 The JSON framework didn't completely fix the "tilted floor" responsiveness bias issue, though.
 But it made it more tolerable.